President of Armenia: Oath

-The president of the Republic assumes their duties as stated in the law.
+The president of the republic assumes their duties as stated in the law.
 In National Assembly's special session the President should swear the following oath to the people "Assuming the office of the President of the Republic of Armenia I swear to fulfill the requirements of the Constitution in an unreserved manner, to respect fundamental human and civil rights and freedoms, to ensure the protection, independence, territorial integrity and security of the Republic to the glory of the Republic of Armenia and to the welfare of the people of the Republic of Armenia".

 Constitutional powers and duties

 The powers of President of Armenia are determined by the Constitution.

 The president is the one to ensure the regular functioning of the Executive, Legislative and Judicial powers of the Republic of Armenia.
-They do not directly control any of those branched, but they hold the power to interfere in their actions.
+They do not directly control any of those branches, but they hold the power to interfere in their actions.